Shakthivelms8/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 1. Close your web browser window or tab.

-## Import the Microsoft.Azure.Cosmos library into a .NET project
+## Task 04: Import the Microsoft.Azure.Cosmos library into a .NET project

 The .NET CLI includes an [add package][docs.microsoft.com/dotnet/core/tools/dotnet-add-package] command to import packages from a pre-configured package feed.
 A .NET installation uses NuGet as its default package feed.